-These findings make us wonder whether it’s enough to confirm a user’s identity only when they log into the system.
+These findings make us wonder whether confirming a user’s identity just once at login is enough.
 Should this be a repeated procedure?
-And if so, how can we turn one-time authentication into a continuous process that ensures both data protection and an uninterrupted workflow?
-Deploying continuous identity and access management and, specifically, continuous authentication might be the answer.
+And if so, how can we turn one-time authentication into a continuous process that ensures both strong data protection and an uninterrupted workflow?
+In this article, we review continuous authentication as a reliable method to securely authenticate users.

-- Pervasive – ensures secure access across the network for all users, applications, and devices (both personal and corporate)
+- Pervasive – access is secure across the network for all users, applications, and devices (both personal and corporate)

 - Connected – information needed for protecting critical assets can be shared across the security ecosystem

-- Continuous – data is collected, analyzed, and acted upon constantly, not just from time to time
+- Continuous – authentication data is collected, analyzed, and acted upon continuously, not just from time to time

-Continuous authentication constantly measures the probability of a particular user being who they claim to be, thus authenticating the user not just once but continuously, throughout the whole session.
-The main idea of continuous authentication is to deliver smart and secure identity verification without interrupting the workflow.
+Continuous account authentication, or continuous risk-based authentication, is a verification method aimed at authenticating the user not just once but continuously throughout the whole user session.
+The main idea of continuous risk-based authentication is to deliver smart and secure identity verification without interrupting the workflow.

-This technology should be able to not only distinguish legitimate users from possible intruders but also to register unusual shifts in a user’s behavior and reverify identity if needed.
-To do so, an IAM solution with continuous authentication functionality should be able to:
+This method should be able to register unusual shifts in a user’s behavior and re-verify the user’s identity if needed.
+To do so, an identity and access management (IAM) solution with continuous authentication functionality should be able to:

-At the same time, additional verification should only take place when there’s a real risk indicator so that users don’t waste their time repeating authentication procedures when they aren’t needed.
+At the same time, additional verification should only occur when there’s a real risk indicator so that users don’t waste their time repeating authentication procedures when they aren’t needed.

-Now let’s take a closer look at how continuous authentication works and what factors play a main role in this process.
+Now let’s take a closer look at how continuous risk-based authentication works and what factors play a central part in this process.

 How does continuous authentication work?

-A user’s identity is usually verified with the help of one (single-factor authentication) or two (multi-factor authentication) out of three possible factors:
+Usually, you can verify a user’s identity with the help of one factor (single-factor authentication) or several factors (multi-factor authentication).

-Continuous authentication verifies a user by who they are.
-Although instead of traditional biometrics such as retina and fingerprint scans, it uses so-called behavioral biometrics: behavior patterns that are unique for each person.
+In contrast to these methods, continuous authentication also verifies a user by who they are.
+Instead of traditional biometrics such as retina and fingerprint scans, it uses so-called behavioral biometrics: patterns of user behavior that are unique for each person.